 Doctors David Fryefield, Benjamin Cho, and Jae Lee, visibly moved by the teen’s generosity, accepted the donations on behalf of the Foundation.

 “This money will go towards helping people maintain their lives while they’re going through something as overwhelming as cancer,” Dr. Fryefield told Bella.
 “To understand how important that is at your age is inspiring.”

 For Bella, this donation is special.
 Her mother, Serafina, is fighting her sixth recurrence of head and neck cancer.
-Growing up, Bella accompanied her mom to many of her treatment appointments at WVCI; and she feels fondly of the doctors, nurses and staff.
+Growing up, Bella accompanied her mom to many of her treatment appointments at WVCI; and she feels fond of the doctors, nurses, and staff.

 “We would come here with my mom and I would see so many friendly faces,” Bella said.
 “The doctors would say ‘hi’ to me and I would watch how they were caring for people, and it always made me feel good.
 I’ve always wanted to be able to return the favor.”